-Figure 1 presents the full founder age distributions, for the founders of all US firms (blue line) and for top 1 percent firms by employee growth after five years (red line).15 Studying all founders, the age distribution is single peaked, with a relatively flat plateau at ages 37-43.
+Figure 1 presents the full founder age distributions, for the founders of all U.S. firms (blue line) and for Top 1% firms by employee growth after five years (red line).
+14 Studying all founders, the age distribution is single peaked, with a relatively flat plateau at ages 37-43.
 Studying founders of high-growth firms, the founder age distribution shifts systematically to the right.
 Thus, the highest-growth new firms not only appear to come from those in middle-age, but also tend to come at even older ages than the background age distribution for founders would imply.
 Prior to the late 30s, the frequency of successful founders is well below the frequency of these founders in the population.
 Starting in the late 30s, and especially by the mid-to-late 40s, the frequency of successful founders is substantially greater than the frequency of these founders in the population.
-A similar peak in middle age appears when comparing the founder age distribution against the underlying workforce age distribution as a whole (online Appendix Figure A1).
+A similar peak in middle age appears when comparing the founder age distribution against the underlying workforce age distribution as opposed to the population as a whole (Figure A1).

-D. The Likelihood of Success
+III.D The Likelihood of Success

 Our previous results have demonstrated that growth-oriented start-up founders in the US economy tend to be middle-aged, not young.
-Thus, when asking where most high-growth or technology-intensive firms in the United States come from, the answer is "middle-aged people."
+Thus, when asking where most high-growth or technology-intensive firms in the U.S. come from, the answer is "middle aged people."
 However, an equally important question is to ask how the probability of entrepreneurial success changes with founder age, conditional on starting a new firm.
 This statistic may be more informative for an individual considering founding a company or for investors deciding where to place their bets.
 For example, if two founders (of two distinct firms) come to pitch their idea to a venture capitalist, and all the venture capitalist knows is these founders' ages, which founder would be more likely to produce an upper-tail growth outcome?

 To examine the relationship between the likelihood of success and age, we run linear probability models where an indicator for "success" is regressed on a full set of founder age fixed effects (age 20 and below is the omitted category).
-We graph
+We graph each age coefficient and the associated 95% confidence interval in Figure 2.15 Our success indicators are (a) exit by acquisition or IPO and (b) employment in the top 0.1% measured here at 5 years from founding.

-15Online Appendix Figure A4 presents analyses using upper tail sales growth instead of employment growth and shows similar results.
+14 Appendix Figure A4 presents analyses using upper tail sales growth instead of employment growth and shows similar results.